Tweak your Aerobic Exercise Routine to Boost Well-Being

 Trikking

 This is an option that deserves more consideration.
-A Trikke--say "trike"--is a human-powered vehicle with three small wheels.
-A Trikke has handlebars with hand brakes.
+A Trikke -- say "trike" -- is a human-powered vehicle with three small wheels.
+Like a bicycle, a Trikke has handlebars with hand brakes.
 Unlike a bicycle, there is no saddle.
 Instead, there are platforms for your feet, just above the two rear wheels.

 How do you make it go forward?
 You shift your body weight from side to side, while turning in the direction of the weight shift.
 This will take you on a curvy trajectory on a sidewalk or bicycle path.